-If the authorized user is a spouse of the deceased, and that couple lives in Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin (all community property states), then that spouse may be held liable for any balances.
+If the authorized user is a spouse of the deceased, and that couple lives in Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin (all community property states), then that spouse may be held liable for any balances.
 Community property laws in those states treat authorized users as joint account holders, and joint account holders are equally responsible for debt owed on a credit card.

 Seek legal help before negotiating with card company

-Before you decide whether to approach the credit card company, I would recommend you look for a volunteer or low-cost attorney to help you best to address the matter in your state, which you did not name.
+Before you decide whether to approach the credit card company, I would recommend you look for a volunteer or low-cost attorney to help you address the matter in your state, which you did not name.